Bridging China and America’s polar opposite perspectives eludes the world’s greatest minds. But they miss a key principle.

 One way in which both nations—as well as all mankind for all time—have fallen short is seeking wisdom from the One who made the nations and “set all the borders of the earth” (Psa.
 74:17).

 The Bible declares that God can “guide our feet into the way of peace” (Luke 1:79).
 He had intended for all peoples to live in harmony and prosper without a need to conquer each other.
 Yet mankind has not chosen this way—each nation stands by its own ways.

 The pages of God’s Word make clear the only hope for true and lasting peace and cooperation is for both sides to realize they are wrong and have a total change of mind.

 When this happens, proper cooperation and immense economic advancements will ensue.
 Personal relationships will be free of misunderstanding, mistrust and unfair competition.

-Our free book Tomorrow’s Wonderful World – An Inside View! helps explain more about how this will become a reality.
+Tomorrow’s Wonderful World – An Inside View! helps explain more about how this will become a reality.

 This report contains information from The Associated Press.